Species protection law; application for a special permit or exemption

 Section 44 of the Federal Nature Conservation Act (BNatSchG) not only regulates the handling of exotic animal species within the framework of the Washington Convention on International Trade in Endangered Species of Wild Fauna and Flora, but also the special and strict protection of certain native animal species.

-Specially or strictly protected animals include, for example, all European bird and bat species, but also sand lizards and a number of other animal species.
+Specially or strictly protected animals include, for example, all European bird and bat species, but also sand lizards and many other animal species.
 On WISIA you can find out whether the animal living on your property is subject to special species protection (you may need to enter the Latin name).

 In urban areas, conflicts with special species protection can arise in particular in the course of building projects, house renovations and tree felling.